jetannenbaum/Bipes4RP2040/docs/index.md

 ## Program Basics

 * Introduce the Raspberry Pi Pico micro controller
-* Install the MicroPython Interpreter
+* Install the MicroPython interpreter
-* Using a Prototyping Board
+* Using a prototyping board
-* The List of Parts Used
+* The list of parts used
 * Introduce BIPES, a Block based Integrated Program for Embedded Systems
 * Demonstration using BIPES:
     * Demonstate different computational concepts